jonasthewolf/gsn2x/doc/src/adv_layout.md

 ![entangled example](examples/entangled.gsn.svg)

-The reason for this is, that `G1` is lexicographically ordered before `G2`, but `Sn2` after `Sn1`.
+**Please note that this example is artificial, until I come a across a simple example that my new algorithm cannot handle.**
-`Sn1` thus "pushes" `Sn2` to the right in each iteration of the layout algorithm.
+If the `horizontalIndex` is remove from the example, the diagram is rendered as intended.

-The problem is easily solvable in different ways:
+Such problems can usually easily be solved in different ways:

 1. Rename `G1` and/or `G2` to change their lexicographical order.
 2. Rename `Sn1` and/or `Sn2` to change their lexicographical order.